 Relationships sit at the core of Radical Candor.
 In the long run, the strength of your relationships is what gives you influence and the ability to drive your team forward, not the power associated with your position.
 With a focus on relationships, Radical Candor comprises a set of frameworks and tools to help you fulfil your role as a leader, to guide a team to achieve a desired result.
-Using Radical Candor, you can “be a kickass boss without losing your humanity” as you fulfil your three main responsibilities: (1) creating a culture of healthy feedback that builds trusting relationships, (2) developing a high-performing team and supporting team members to achieve their potential, and (3) working collaboratively to drive better results.
+Using Radical Candor, you can “be a kickass boss without losing your humanity” as you fulfil your three main responsibilities:

 Building Radically Candid Relationships

 Relationships between bosses and the people who report to them can be incredibly varied.
 Radical Candor simplifies this by categorising relationships and feedback along two dimensions: Care Personally and Challenge Directly.
 Doing both at the same time is how you build strong, radically candid relationships that promote trust.